Rockies vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz has recorded at least one hit in four straight games.
-During his last five outings he is hitting .348 with two walks.
+- Diaz has hit safely in five games in a row.
+During his last five outings he is batting .440 with a double, a walk and two RBI.

 Diaz Recent Games